srt-jay/LocalAIVtuber2-With-LAN/readme.md

 * Setting a hostname and the PC name will help because then the WebUI can resolve to hostname (if configured on your network)

 # Future Plans for LocalAIVtuber2-With-LAN:
 Adding ROCM/OpenCL/AMD-based CL platform to allow those with AMD cards (Me, mainly) to use those as well.
 Not sure how I will get them to play nicely and keep CUDA functionality, but I'll do some research and update if it's possible.
 Feel free to DM me with ideas or make your own Fork!
+I am open to contributions and PRs, let's do this together!
 Happy LLM'ing, and happy coding!

 Merry Christmas, fam.